 A diagnosis of prediabetes typically means your blood sugar levels are:

-Cardiologist Monica Khot, MD, calls these levels “a yellow light warning signal.”
-If they get any higher, you are in the range for diabetes.
+Dr. Khot calls these levels “a yellow light warning signal.”
+If they get any higher, you’re in the range for diabetes.

 Although you may not have diabetes, being on the border can set off unhealthy changes in your body.

 Prediabetes is one part of metabolic syndrome, which increases your risk of blood clots and damage to coronary arteries.
-This may lead to cardiovascular disease and stroke.
+This may lead to heart disease and stroke.

 Even those with A1C levels just below prediabetes were more likely to have the first two conditions.